neomatrix369/java-10-and-beyond/session-1-Local-Variable-Type-Inference/05_JShell/README.md

 This example covers the use of `Type Inference` in JShell to declare variables using them in Expressions, Statements, and Blocks as Loops.

-You can run this example on your local JShell or online
+You can run this example on your local JShell or online.
+For more information about JShell you can go to:  https://github.com/AdoptOpenJDK/jdk9-jigsaw/tree/master/session-3-jshell

 To execute Local JShell run next command